 When any of these pairs are programmed to operate in coincidence mode, there must be alarms on both zones before the sounders and outputs are turned on.
-If only one of the pair goes into alarm, the panel will indicate the alarm condition by illuminating the relevant light on the front panel and activating its internal sounder, thus prompting the user to investigate.
+If only one of the pair goes into alarm, the panel will indicate the alarm condition by illuminating the relevant indicator on the front panel and sounding its internal sounder, thus prompting a responsible person to investigate.

 If found to be false, the alarm can be reset by the user.
-If found to be a true fire condition, the user can manually activate the alarm sounders and outputs by entering access level two and pressing the SILENCE/RESOUND SOUNDERS button.
+If found to be a true fire condition, the user can manually activate the alarm sounders and outputs by entering access level 2 and pressing the SILENCE/RESOUND SOUNDERS button.